shuxin-03/election-blog/content/post/2024-11-03-week-9/index.markdown

 In my state-level model predicting the Democratic Party’s popular vote share, I use a similar set of variables as in my national-level model.
 This includes economic indicators, polling data, demographics, and incumbency status.
 However, I also incorporate the Democratic Party’s vote share from the previous two elections in each state to account for the specific political climate and voter sentiment at the state level.

 `\(Economy_t\)`: Including the `\(Economy_t\)` variable at the state level is tricky as it's unclear whether voters prioritize sociotropic concerns (national economic indicators) or individual concerns (state economic indicators).
 To explore this, I compared the significance of these two types of indicators in predicting vote share using a mixed-effects model.
-Accounting for each state's baseline political preference, higher state unemployment rates are associated with a significance decrease in the incumbent party’s vote share.
+Accounting for each state's baseline political preference, higher state unemployment rates are associated with a significant decrease in the incumbent party’s vote share.
 This supports the theory that voters are more responsive to local economic conditions over national trends.
 Therefore, I included state unemployment as the economic indicator in my model.

 <table class="table" style="width: auto !important; margin-left: auto; margin-right: auto;">
  <thead>